farhan-gada/My_Portfolio/README.md

 - [Contributing](#contributing)
 - [License](#license)

+Deployment
+You can access the deployed Portfolio at the following link: https://farhan-gada.github.io/My_Portfolio/
 ## Features
 - Navigation bar with links to Projects, Skills, and Contact Me sections.
 - Showcase of projects with detailed information.